wp-plugins/6scan-protection/readme.txt

 6Scan Security also includes a Web Application Firewall (WAF) that uses pattern matching to block out even more security threats.
 Our application firewall is completely configurable so you can choose the level of security you desire for your site.

+6Scan Security also includes protection against brute-force password hacking and dictionary attacks.
+After a configurable number of failed logins from a remote IP, that IP can be blocked for a predefined period of time.
+An email notification of the usernames tried can optionally be sent to the site's administrator.
+To enable the login security feature, click the Settings tab on your dashboard and select the appropriate checkbox.
+You will also be able to select the timeouts/periods and thresholds for a security lockdown.

 Once 6Scan Security is installed, no further action is required to keep your site protected.
 6Scan Security is also specifically engineered not to affect your site's performance or interfere with your site's legitimate users.
 Our dashboard is specifically designed to convey your security status in a clear and simple manner, so that even non-experts can understand the situation.

 It is very important to take note of the difference between various Wordpress security plugins.
 Most of these are based on a ruleset which recognizes and blocks certain attack signatures.
 This approach is effective for protecting against some common SQL injection attacks, but fails to detect or prevent hackers from exploiting flawed logic.
 For example, it could not protect against an authorization bug in a file upload plugin, potentially allowing unauthorized users to upload malware and viruses to your site.
 6Scan's security response team constantly updates your blog's protection to deal with the latest threats found on all major exploit databases on the Internet.